oslabs-beta/moat/README.md

    - You can verify this connection by running kubectl get nodes

 ## Install Prometheus and Grafana
-The following commands will install (and deploy?)
-Prometheus and Grafana OSS (_Not Grafana Cloud_) as a sidecar container on your Kubernetes Cluster
+The following commands will install the Prometheus and Grafana OSS (_Not Grafana Cloud_) as a sidecar container on your Kubernetes Cluster.

 1. Add Helm Stable Charts for your local client
   `helm repo add stable https://charts.helm.sh/stable`
 2. Add Prometheus Helm repo